initmaks/initmaks.github.io/page/mobile_manipulation_course.md

 The processing consists of three major steps.
 Firstly, the depth image is retrieved via the corresponding ROS topic and preprocessed, such that the only grasps on the table surface are considered.
 This selection is based on the expectation that the table will fill a major part of the robot’s field of view and therefore can be selected by thresholding about the maximum within the depth histogram.
 A binary closing is employed to remove smaller fragments which often occur from the robot seeing parts of itself.

 Secondly, GQ-CNN and a gradient-free optimization, called the cross-entropy method, are used to find the best possible grasp.
-This step mostly follows {% sidenote 'DexNetPaper' '[Dex-Net 2.0: Deep Learning to Plan Robust Grasps](https://arxiv.org/abs/1703.09312)' %} .
+This step mostly follows [Dex-Net 2.0: Deep Learning to Plan Robust Grasps](https://arxiv.org/abs/1703.09312).
 To find a good grasp the optimization is primed with antipodal grasps based on depth gradients.
 Based on these iterations of evaluation with GQ-CNN and a refinement take place.
 Within the refinement, the best grasps according to GQ-CNN are transformed into a distribution where similar new grasps can be drawn from.
 These two steps are repeated for a few times to find a good grasp.

 Thirdly, the best grasp from step two, which still is within the image plane and encoded as orientation, middle point and depth relative to the camera, is projected back into a 3D pose.
 This is done with tf and transformations from the head-mounted camera to the robot base, published by the robot simulation.
 The final result is a place and orientation of the gripper in 3D space, relative to the robot base.
 This pose is then published as a stamped pose message, where the pose is encoded with cartesian coordinates and a unit quaternion.